ghrcdaac/run_fargate_task/README.md

 Should output an AWS response that the task ran successfully.
 Check the logs in the log group for more info about the task

 # Use case 3
-Used to resolve entries in CMR that have errors in the file keys. <br>
+Used to update the per-granule entries in the Cumulus AWS (ORCA) database tables to correctly refer to the cmr.json S3 objects instead of the incorrect cmr.xml ones.
-To solve the Cumulus file keys that are malformed in a collection `foo` version `0`
+To correct the malformed Cumulus file keys in a collection foo version 0

 ```code
 example.sh